Making films without breaking the bank

 Introduction:

-Micro-budget filmmaking is essential for aspiring producers and filmmakers who are just starting out and may not have the experience and track record to obtain or be eligible for larger amounts of funding.
+Low-budget filmmaking is essential for aspiring producers and filmmakers who are just starting out and may not have the experience and track record to obtain or be eligible for larger amounts of funding.

 Why I created this course: